collective/collective.developermanual/source/views/viewlets.rst

 Creating a viewlet manager: Grok way
 ============================================

-Recommended if you want to keep the number of files and lines of XML and Python minimum.
+Recommended if you want to keep the number of files and lines of XML and Python to a minimum.

 An example here for related Python code::